grafana/k6/README.md

 - **Configurable load generation.** Even lower-end machines can simulate lots of traffic.
 - **Tests as code.** Reuse scripts, modularize logic, version control, and integrate tests with your CI.
 - **A full-featured API.** The scripting API is packed with features that help you simulate real application traffic.
-- **An embedded JavaScript engine.** The performance of Go, the scripting simplicity of JavaScript.
+- **An embedded JavaScript engine.** The performance of Go, the scripting familiarity of JavaScript.
 - **Multiple Protocol support**.
 HTTP, WebSockets, gRPC, and more.
 - **Large extension ecosystem.** You can extend k6 to support your needs.
 And many people have already shared their extensions with the community!
 - **Flexible metrics storage and visualization**.
 Summary statistics or granular metrics, exported to the service of your choice.